Student Complaint Form

 Employees and Third Parties Complaint Form

-If you would like to submit your concern, please complete the Complaint Form for Discrimination/Harassment/Retaliation Complaints, located as an Attachment on the left navigation bar of Executive Order 1096, revised 12-24-2021 on the California State University website.
+If you would like to submit your concern, please complete the Complaint Form for Discrimination/Harassment/Retaliation Complaints, located as an Attachment on the left navigation bar of Nondiscrimination Policy, (revised 01-22-2023), on the California State University website.
 After completing:

 - Save the form to your device, or print it

 - Submit via mail to the following DHR Administrator:

 5500 University Pkwy, SH - 131, San Bernardino CA 92407

 OR if the allegations involve Sex Discrimination and/or Sexual Harassment, except Sexual Violence which cannot be informally resolved, you may submit your concern to CSUSB's Title IX Coordinator.
 Click on the "File a report here" of this website; or, you may send an email (IEC@csusb.edu) or call us (909-537-5669).